MrHate/Liscpp/readme.md

-# A try on Lisp by C++
+# Liscpp

+A try to implement a minimal lisp interpreter with C++.

+**This is just a solution but not a production**

-inspired by these guys below:
+Inspired by these guys below:

 - https://norvig.com/lispy.html
 - https://maryrosecook.com/blog/post/little-lisp-interpreter
 - https://github.com/klmr/lisp.cpp